It seems like nowadays that you don’t need any kind of plan to get a business up and running.

 Milestones may include reaching a certain amount of revenue, releasing a new product, or hiring a specific amount of employees.

-Goals are more broad, such as achieving 25% market share or expanding to 20 locations.
+Goals are more broad, such as achieving a 25% market share or expanding to 20 locations.

 Perhaps most importantly, ensure that there is a clear plan of action for each goal.
 It’s nice to have an end vision, but steps are required to get there.